Back to home

 Key Points

-The son, in psychological therapy at a cost of €550, has endured emotional trauma.
-He rejects contact with his father, wept during prior visits and called his mother to retrieve him, and fears his father harming her.
-The man reportedly told the boy he would "kill his mother."
-Unpaid support strained the child's living standards, with family members covering basics.
+The boy, in ongoing psychological therapy at a cost of €550, exhibits severe emotional trauma.
+He rejects all contact with his father, wept during previous visits and begged his mother to retrieve him, and fears his father will hurt her.
+Reports note the man telling the boy he would "kill his mother," with unpaid support reducing the child's living standards and requiring family assistance for basics.

-Prosecutors and private prosecution seek an 18-month suspended sentence—suspended for four years if civil liabilities are met—an eight-year no-contact order for both victims, full arrears repayment, court costs, and €16,000 in moral damages (€6,000 to the woman, €10,000 to the boy).
+Prosecutors and private prosecution seek an 18-month suspended prison sentence—suspended for four years if civil duties are met—an eight-year no-contact order for both victims, full repayment of arrears, court costs, and €16,000 in moral damages (€6,000 for the woman, €10,000 for the boy).

-The defence admitted the threatening messages but blamed them on anger over restricted son access, denying intent to act.
-The lawyer noted the man's remorse, Madrid residence, personal and financial difficulties, recent incident-free years, and some unproven claims, seeking acquittal while urging preservation of the father-son bond.
+The defence admitted the messages but linked them to frustration over restricted son access, denying intent to act.
+The lawyer highlighted the man's remorse, Madrid-based hardships, no recent incidents, unproven elements in some claims, and the value of father-son ties.
+They requested acquittal.

 Share the article via